amatelic/historia/readme.md

 #### !Important

-when working with pdf add below css to make the page look identicalys
+when working with pdf add below css to make the page look identical

 ```css